Comparison between ALEPlot and ale packages

 }

-# Generate ALE data for all variables
+# Generate ALE data for all variables and age interactions.

-# gbm_ale_link <- ale(
+gbm_ale_link <- ALE(

-# data, gbm.data,
+gbm.data,

-# pred_fun = yhat,
+pred_fun = yhat_link,

-# max_num_bins = 500,
+max_num_bins = 10,

 gbm_link_plots <- plot(gbm_ale_link)